 For most of us, outside of specialized equipment, we can probably get rid of at least half of what we were planning on bringing.

 The obvious question that comes to mind is, “why would I ever do this?”
 And… it’s a fair question.
 At first glance, it seems like there isn’t a ton of benefit to intentionally limiting your packing so drastically.
 But trust me, there are almost too many benefits.

 No checked bags

-It might not seem like a big deal, but if you’re traveling with a budget carrier like Ryanair, sometimes you’ll pay more for the baggage fees than the actual flight itself.
+It might not seem like a big deal, but if you’re traveling with a budget carrier like Ryanair, sometimes you’ll pay more for the baggage fees than the actual flight.
 And if you’re hopping around to a few cities, those fees start to add up.

-Minimalist travel means not having to show up two hours early to get your bag checked, not waiting for bags after your flight, and it won’t get lost in the 25 connections it takes to get to Bora Bora.
+A small travel bag means not having to show up two hours early to get your bag checked, not waiting for bags after your flight, and not losing in the 25 connections it takes to get to Bora Bora.

 And you know that pre-flight anxiety where everyone is standing in front of the boarding gate waiting to get on first to make sure there is overhead space for their “carry on”?
-Yeah, you’re traveling like a minimalist, so you’ll be sipping martinis at the airport lounge cool as a fucking cucumber.
+Yeah, not you.
+If you travel minimalist, you’ll be sipping martinis at the airport lounge cool as a fucking cucumber.

 You’re more flexible with your travel plans

 Sometimes you have these awkward moments in your travels where you have to check out of your hotel at 10am (10:00), but your flight or train isn’t until like 8pm (20:00)?
 If you have a few bags, you’ll probably have to figure out a way to store them and eventually pick them up or lug them around all day.
 With minimalist travel, you have your backpack, and you’re ready to go.